beat-jet-lag

 phenergan-jet-lag-long-flight

-With the choice between getting the 10mg or 25mg tablets, they would only sell me the 10mg’s because they said the 25mg would make me feel hungover.
+The choice is between getting the 10mg or 25mg tablets.
+However, they would only sell me the 10mg’s because they said the 25mg would make me feel hungover.

 Truth be told, I didn’t need the 25mg in the end.